Asset | Economics serves the Bachelor students studying 'Economics' and 'Economics and Business Economics'.

 Business related courses only play a small role in the program in order to allow for a specialized focus on economics, which is expressed in courses such as 'Industrial Economics', 'International Trade', 'Public Sector Economics', and 'Development Economics'.

-The bachelor Economie en Bedrijfseconomie is a broad economic study where students analyse current issues from different perspectives.
+The Bachelor Economics and Business Economics is a broad economic study where students analyse current issues from different perspectives.
 These perspectives include the market in general, the government, and from the perspective of the firm.

-After studying a broad economic base in the first year, students will choose a direction of interest from the second year onwards: financial management, commercial management, or general economy.
+After studying a broad economic base in the first year, students will choose a track of interest from the second year onwards: Financial Management, Commercial Management, or Economics & Society.

-Besides specific subject knowledge, students are teached how to use modern tools and techniques to be able to individually analyze data, in order to test expectations using mathematics.
+Besides specific subject knowledge, students are teached how to use modern tools and techniques to be able to individually analyze data, in order to test expectations by using mathematics.
+Students will also develop a critical economic vision on social themes in the courses of 'Advancing Society'.